Harrisdale

 Harrisdale lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on ABS population updates and AreaSearch validation, as of Nov 2025, Harrisdale's estimated population is around 14,179.
-This reflects an increase of 2,512 people since the 2021 Census, which reported a population of 11,667.
-The change was inferred from AreaSearch's estimate of 13,792 residents following examination of ABS ERP data (June 2024) and additional validated new addresses since the Census date.
-This results in a density ratio of 2,457 persons per square kilometer, placing Harrisdale in the upper quartile relative to national locations assessed by AreaSearch.
-Harrisdale's growth rate of 21.5% since the 2021 census exceeded both the national average (9.7%) and state averages.
-Overseas migration contributed approximately 42.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Harrisdale's population is estimated at around 14,179 as of Feb 2026.
+This reflects an increase of 2,512 people (21.5%) since the 2021 Census, which reported a population of 11,667 people.
+The change is inferred from the resident population of 13,792 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 333 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,457 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Harrisdale's 21.5% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 42.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, post-2032 growth rates are estimated using ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Population projections indicate significant growth for Harrisdale statistical area (Lv2), with an expected increase of 4,133 persons to 2041, reflecting a total increase of 26.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking at population projections moving forward, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to increase by 4,133 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 26.4% in total over the 17 years.

 Frequently Asked Questions - Population